Konstantinos Fostiropoulos: The Heidelberg experiments

 In his effort to push the production yield further he then focused his research on the simple arc method (1) that culminated in 1990 in a yield of > 1 gram per day achieved by a robust and highly efficient arc process.

 As the fullerene material, however, was still embedded in the generated soot Fostiropoulos developed two possible extraction methods, either by applying thermal evaporation to expel the molecular species C60, C70...

 from the soot under vacuum conditions or by dispersing the soot in benzene where only fullerenes dissolve.
 The extracted powder of this "natural" pure fullerene mixture was analyzed by optical (UV to IR) as well as mass spectroscopy where also the "American football" shaped C70 was found.
 From the powder he could grow for the first time ultra-thin C60 films by vacuum thermal evaporation and watch the formation of hexagonal crystals from the "wine-red" benzene solution.
 From subsequent thin film chromatography studies the wine-red colour turned out to originate from the 10% C70 fraction in the natural fullerene mixture.
 The mass density of the novel Carbon crystals was determined experimentally as well as theoretically using data from a TEM crystal analysis measured for the first time in collaboration with Werner Kühlbrandt, EMBL Heidelberg, where the van der Waals diameter of the molecular "football" was determined: dC60= 1.0 nm.
 In collaboration with Hans Hermann Eysel, Institute of Inorganic Chemistry, Heidelberg University, for the first time Raman spectra of C60 have been measured.

 Beginning of 1991 Fostiropoulos had been invited to visit the research group of astrophysicist Alain Léger at the then Université Pierre-et-Marie-Curie, Paris-VI for two months where they performed matrix isolation spectroscopy on C and C ions in cold Ne matrices in order to measure their optical absorptions under quasi-space conditions.
 Particularly, the positive ion was a potential candidate for the carrier of Diffuse Interstellar Bands as discussed independently by Harry Kroto 1987.
-An immediate proposal in cooperation with Fostiropoulos submitted by Alain Léger and Louis Le Sergeant d'Hendecourt for one week observing time at the Canada-France Hawaii Telescope in order to search for C fingerprints in the interstellar medium had been accepted.
-However, subsequently, the MPI in Heidelberg rejected its, hence, Fostiropoulos' participation in the search for C in the interstellar medium.
+An immediate proposal in cooperation with Fostiropoulos submitted by Alain Léger and Louis Le Sergeant d'Hendecourt for one week observing time at the Canada–France–Hawaii Telescope in order to search for C fingerprints in the interstellar medium had been accepted.
+However, subsequently, the MPIK in Heidelberg rejected its, hence, Fostiropoulos' participation in the search for C in the interstellar medium.